garrandall/popular-music-data/tracks/got-to-get-you-into-my-life-the-beatles.md

 We'd meet again, for I had told you

-Ooh, you were meant to be near me
+Oh, you were meant to be near me
-Ooh, and I want you to hear me
+Oh, and I want you to hear me
 Say we'll be together every day